Antam Sanskar: Sehaj Pāth

 After the death of a Sikh, the family of the deceased may undertake a non-continuous reading of the entire Guru Granth Sahib (known as a Sahaj Paath), known as a Sahaj Paath Bhog ceremony.
 The ceremony is performed by a granthi or any learned-man.
-This reading (paath) is timed to conclude within ten days of the death of the person.
+This reading (paath) is timed to conclude within ten days after the funeral.
 The reading may be undertaken at home or in the Gurdwara and usually takes place on the day of the cremation.
 The conclusion of this ceremony called the Bhog Ceremony marks the end of the mourning period.

 Generally, all the relatives and friends of the family gather together for the Bhog ceremony on the completion of the reading of Guru Granth Sahib.
 Musicians sing appropriate Shabad hymns, Saloks of the ninth Guru Tegh Bahadur are read, and Ramkali Saad, the Call of God, is recited.
 After the final prayer, a selected reading or Hukam is taken, and Karah Parshad is distributed to the congregation.
 Normally food from the Guru's kitchen, Langar, is also served.

 Dispersal of ashes

 Gurdwara Patalpuri Sahib in Kiratpur, Punjab, India.
 Whilst not religiously mandated, it has become customary for many Sikhs to dispose of their loved-ones' ashes at this location into the Sutlej.

 After the completion of the sehaj pāth, the ashes of the deceased are taken to a flowing body of water to be dispersed by close family.
 If it is not possible to disperse the ashes in flowing water, then they may be buried.
 There is no religious requirement for the ashes to be dispersed at any particular location or site, but it has become a popular tradition amongst Sikhs to disperse them at Kiratpur into the Sutlej river, specifically at Gurdwara Patalpuri Sahib.
 However, Sikhs can disperse the ashes in any flowing body of water and there are no restrictions on which flowing body of water the ashes must be dispersed in or where it must occur.
 Historically, many Sikhs traditionally used to disperse the ashes of the deceased at Haridwar, where genealogical records were maintained, however going to this specific site fell out of favour with many Sikhs, as Sikhism does not encourage or emphasize any particular place.
 Keeping the ashes in a specific place and memorializing them is forbidden in Sikhism, as Sikhs are supposed to let-go of emotional attachment to the dead and focus on the present rather than the past.

-Whilst Hindus generally immerse the ashes of their departed into the Ganges river, such at Haridwar, which is performed by the closest male-relative, Sikhs on the other-hand generally immerse the ashes of their deceased family into the Sutlej river at Kiratpur.
+Whilst Hindus generally immerse the ashes of their departed into the Ganges river, in cities such as in Haridwar, which is performed by the closest male-relative, Sikhs on the other-hand generally immerse the ashes of their deceased family into the Sutlej river at Kiratpur.
 As per Sikh hagiographical accounts, Guru Amar Das convinced the Mughal emperor Akbar to relinquish the pilgrimage tax on Hindus travelling to Haridwar.